natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ### 3.Downloading a Jekyll theme.
 Now it is time to choose your favourite Jekyll themes.
 Go ahead to the website and try to get the one which fits the propose of your website most.
 The themes I am using is zolan.
-You can download it directly from the <a href="http://jekyllthemes.org/">website</a>, or, since you have already Git bash installed, run this command line:
+You can download it directly from the <a href="http://jekyllthemes.org/">website</a>, or, since you have already Git bash installed, run this command line, replacing `developer_name` and `themes_name`:

 ```
 $ git clone https://github.com/developer_name/themes_name.git